 Will there be heavier rainfall and bigger floods in future?
 How can we improve the ways in which we deal with natural hazards in a changing climate?

-The NCCS is currently developing climate services in seven sectoral and cross-sectoral priority themes.
+The NCCS is currently developing climate services in eight sectoral and cross-sectoral priority themes.
 Other projects are also planned for the future.
 The current priority themes are:

 Climate services video